Manila is well known for being the country’s capital, but there is more to the city than just being the main seat of the Philippine government.

 The National Capital Region is a vibrant, thriving center of culture that offers a wealth of experiences and opportunities.
 Manila offers the best of both worlds.
 It is an interesting mix of history (as represented by Intramuros) and the future (as represented by modern-day skyscrapers in central business districts).

-The city is a complete lifestyle location.
-It has absolutely everything for anyone.
-It is deeply rooted in culture and history with destinations like the National Museum of the Philippines in Ermita, and landmarks like the Minor Basilica of the Black Nazarene, commonly referred to as the Quiapo Church in Quezon Boulevard.
-Shopaholics are also not left wanting thanks to places like Robinson’s Place Manila, the famous Chinatown in Binondo, and Divisoria, which is especially popular with bargain hunters.
+It has absolutely everything for anyone, which is why you’ll get the best experience in the city when you live in a house and lot for rent in Manila.
+It is deeply rooted in culture and history with destinations like the National Museum of the Philippines in Ermita, and religious sites like the Minor Basilica of the Black Nazarene, more popularly known as Quiapo Church.
+Shopaholics will be delighted to go on shopping sprees in places like Robinsons Place Manila, the famous Chinatown in Binondo, and Divisoria, which is especially popular among bargain hunters.

-For families, it is especially practical live near top schools, such as the De La Salle University in Taft Avenue and Saint Scholastica’s College in Malate.
-Expect houses in the city to range from PHP 28,000 per month for a four bedroom five bathroom residence in Santa Mesa to PHP 150,000 per month for a three bedroom three bathroom house in Paco.
+For families, it is especially practical to live in a house and lot for rent in Manila near top schools, such as the De La Salle University in Taft Avenue and St. Scholastica’s College in Malate.
+Expect houses in the city to have rental fees ranging from PHP 28,000 per month for a four-bedroom, three-bathroom residence in Santa Mesa to PHP 150,000 per month for a three-bedroom three-bathroom house in Paco.